Stp155906/Stp155906/README.md

 🔬 I’m currently working on diverse projects in AI and UX Design.
 Open to Full Stack Developer roles and UX Designer roles. <br>

-⚡ Fun fact: Aside from tech, I served in the United States Navy Corps for 5 years and I am a part-time fitness instructor at [Airborne Gymnastics Academy](https://airbornegym.com/).<br>
+⚡ Fun fact: Aside from tech, I served in the United States Navy Corps for 5 years and I was a part-time fitness instructor at [Airborne Gymnastics Academy](https://airbornegym.com/).<br>

 __________________________________________